casbin/casbin/README.md

     e, _ := casbin.NewEnforcer("path/to/model.conf", "path/to/policy.csv")
     ```

-Note: you can also initialize an enforcer with policy in DB instead of file, see [Persistence](#persistence) section for details.
+Note: you can also initialize an enforcer with policy in DB instead of file, see [Policy-persistence](#policy-persistence) section for details.

 2. Add an enforcement hook into your code right before the access happens: